gerardkok/puppet-transip/README.md

 ## Development

 Run `rake spec` to run all tests.

-## Release Notes

-First release, no fancy options yet.

-## Disclaimer

-Use at your own risk.
+The [transip](https://github.com/joost/transip) gem is not required to run the tests.